1991 Bangladeshi general election: Campaign

-During the announcement of the party manifesto ahead of the general election, Sheikh Hasina expressed optimism about the Awami League securing a two-thirds majority in Parliament.
+During the announcement of the party manifesto ahead of the general election, Sheikh Hasina expressed optimism about the AL securing a two-thirds majority in Parliament.
 The party pledged to restore the 1972 Constitution and re-establish the parliamentary system if elected.
 On the campaign trail in Bogra, Hasina emphasized the party's focus on realistic commitments, promising solutions to regional issues such as the construction of the Jamuna Bridge.
-Her confidence in electoral victory was evident in various speeches, including a rally in Khulna where she was quoted by The Daily Ittefaq saying that both at home and abroad, people believed the Awami League would return to power.
-In contrast, BNP leader Khaleda Zia combined promises of development with warnings against voting for the Awami League.
-At a rally on Dhaka’s Manik Mia Avenue, she stated, “We hold the flag of independence, others hold the chains of servitude,” urging voters to choose the BNP's symbol, the sheaf of paddy, to protect national sovereignty.
+Her confidence in electoral victory was evident in various speeches, including a rally in Khulna where she was quoted by The Daily Ittefaq saying that both at home and abroad, people believed the AL would return to power.
+In contrast, BNP leader Khaleda Zia combined promises of development with warnings against voting for the AL. At a rally on Dhaka's Manik Mia Avenue, she stated, "We hold the flag of independence, others hold the chains of servitude," urging voters to choose the BNP's symbol, the sheaf of paddy, to protect national sovereignty.

+Throughout the campaign, religious emblems, symbols, and rhetoric were deliberately utilized by parties like the AL, BNP, and Jamaat to gain popular support.
+The BNP openly declared that the passage Bismi Allāh-al-Rahmān-al-Rahīm would be removed from the Constitution if AL secured victory.
+Hasina denied these allegations, stating that she did not have any opposing views on it.
+Religiously motivated slogans were also well observed.
+The BNP campaign used the slogan Lā ʿIlāha illa Allāh, dhaner shishe Bismi Allāh ("vote for the symbol of the paddy sheaf, assuming that God is merciful").
+Countering it, the AL campaign used the slogan Lā ʾIlāha illa Allāh, nawkar mālik tui Allāh ("there is no God but Allah; the boat belongs to Allah").
+On the other hand, the Jamaat campaign used the slogan Vote dile pallay, khushi hobe Allāh ("if you vote for scale, it would bring Allāh's pleasure").

 Results

 The elections saw the BNP win 140 of the 300 directly elected seats, 11 short of a parliamentary majority.
-The BNP's primary rivals, the Awami League, led by Sheikh Hasina, won only 88 seats.
-However, there was little difference between the two main parties in terms of the popular vote share, with BNP only receiving around 250,000 votes more than the Awami League.
+The BNP's primary rivals, the AL, led by Sheikh Hasina, won only 88 seats.
+However, there was little difference between the two main parties in terms of the popular vote share, with BNP only receiving around 250,000 votes more than the AL.

 Of the directly elected 300 seats, only four were won by female candidates.
 Following the elections, the BNP won 28 of the 30 reserved seats for women.